Chunshe

-Chunshe (Spring Community Day) is a traditional folk festival originating from China.
-In Shang Dynasty and the Western Zhou，it was a carnival where lovers could date.
+Chunshe (春社), or Spring Community Day, is a traditional folk festival originating from China.
+During the Shang dynasty and the Western Zhou, it was a carnival where lovers could date.
 Gradually, it became a sacrifice ritual to appease/in honour of Tudishen (God of the Soil and the Ground).
-People usually celebrate this festival on the fifth Wu Day (according to Sexagenary cycle) after Lichun, which is near Chunfen.
-According to folklore, the date could be February 2, February 8, February 12, February 15 based on the lunar calendar.
+People usually celebrate this festival on the fifth Wu Day (according to the sexagenary cycle) after Lichun, which is near Chunfen.
+According to folklore, the date could be February 2, February 8, February 12 or February 15 based on the lunar calendar.

 The record of Chunshe can be traced as far back as on oracle bones.
 With a history of more than 2000 years, it is one of China's oldest festivals.
-Chunshe remained a significant traditional festival in China before the Yuan Dynasty.
+Chunshe remained a significant traditional festival in China before the Yuan dynasty.
 Nowadays, though part of China (including mainland and Taiwan) still keeps the custom of worshiping Tudigong on February 2 (lunar calendar), the new celebration, now called Tudidan (the birthday of Tudigong), is not exactly the same as the traditional one.
 The Longtaitou Festival (meaning dragon raising its head), which is celebrated by the northern region of China, also retains some customs of Chunshe.
-A scholar once summarized the whole trajectory of Chunshe as "originating in the period of the Xia, Shang and Zhou dynasties, springing up in the Qin and Han dynasties, continuing in Wei, Jin, and the Northern and Southern dynasties, flourishing in Tang and Song dynasties and declining in Yuan, Ming and Qing dynasties.".
+A scholar once summarized the whole trajectory of Chunshe as "originating in the period of the Xia, Shang and Zhou dynasties, springing up in the Qin and Han dynasties, continuing in Wei, Jin, and the Northern and Southern dynasties, flourishing in Tang and Song dynasties and declining in Yuan, Ming and Qing dynasties."